 To assess the needs of faculty and staff as it pertains to technology training, the Professional Development Committee (formerly Faculty Development) does surveys every year asking faculty and staff what workshops would be helpful during Flex Week and throughout the year.
-The recommendations are then forwarded to the Instructional Technologist.
-These suggestions lead to the creation of a variety of workshops regarding technology and DE instruction.
-When the campus migrates to a new software program, the District provides trainings at each campus for such programs (OMNI update, Drupal, Lync phones).
-In addition, the Instructional Technologist holds two drop-in office hours per week, or faculty and staff can request specific appointments, for one-on-one trainings for specific needs.
+The recommendations are then forwarded to the instructional technologist.
+These suggestions lead to the creation of a variety of workshops regarding technology and distance education instruction 162.
+When the campus migrates to a new software program, the District provides trainings at each campus for such programs (OMNI update, Drupal, Lync phones)163.
+In addition, the instructional technologist holds two drop-in office hours per week, or faculty and staff can request specific appointments, for one-on-one trainings for specific needs.
 There is an IT help desk for faculty which documents when a request was submitted and when the work was completed.
-IT help desk orders are normally submitted online by email, the IT help desk or by calling the IT help desk and they will input the ticket on the caller's behalf.
+IT help desk orders are normally submitted online by email, the IT help desk or by calling the IT help desk and they will input the ticket on the caller's behalf164.

 The institution provides training in the use of technology to faculty, staff and, to a limited extent, students.
-Recognizing that teaching online is a different challenge, requiring new tools and skillset, the Instructional Technologist schedules trainings for faculty in the distance learning system which are held at the beginning of each fall semester during Flex Week as well throughout the semester.
+Recognizing that teaching online is a different challenge, requiring new tools and skillset, the Instructional Technologist schedules trainings for faculty in the distance learning system which are held at the beginning of each fall semester during Flex Week as well throughout the semester 165.
 This training is required of all faculty before teaching an online or hybrid course.
 In addition, each Flex Week there is at least one day of training devoted to technology workshops.
-Training is continued throughout the semester for those seeking to teach DE classes.
-The Instructional Technologist also leads training for programs that might be used by faculty, such as Lynda.com.
-These trainings are part of a series called 'TechEd Breaks'.
-Attendance at these trainings is tracked and faculty/staff are asked to evaluate the effectiveness of trainings during Flex week.
+Training is continued throughout the semester for those seeking to teach distance education classes 166.
+The instructional technologist also leads training for programs that might be used by faculty, such as Lynda.com.
+These trainings are part of a series called 'TechEd Breaks', 167.
+Attendance at these trainings is tracked and faculty/staff are asked to evaluate the effectiveness of trainings during Flex week 168.

-While there is no official technology training for students except through credit work, the Open Access Lab (OAL) has student workers that help students with questions related to using computers and applications in the OAL.
+While there is no official technology training for students except through credit work, the open access lab (OAL) has student workers that help students with questions related to using computers and applications in the OAL.
 The library staff offers sessions to students on how to use the library databases.
-Recognizing that students need to be comfortable with technology in order to do well in DE classes, there is an online tutorial available 24/7 for students.
-To further assist students beyond the online tutorials, students can call a dedicated DE helpline or submit questions related to accessing their DE classes.
-The helpline and email account are staffed by trained student workers and usage rates for the helpline are monitored to better understand peak times and issues.
+Recognizing that students need to be comfortable with technology in order to do well in distance education classes, there is an online tutorial available 24/7 for students 169.
+To further assist students beyond the online tutorials, students can call a dedicated distance education helpline or submit questions

-&lt;sup>144 Item #51: Fall 2013 Flex week materials
+162 Item #51: Fall 2013 Flex week materials

-&lt;sup>145 Need evidence of trainings on campus
+163 Need evidence of trainings on campus